anudeepreddy332/anudeepreddy332/README.md

 ## Hello, World! 👋
-I'm Anudeep, a self-taught Python developer turning curiosity into tools that automate, scrape, and simplify real-world workflows.
+I'm Anudeep, a Python developer turning curiosity into tools that automate, scrape, and simplify real-world workflows.
 I build clean, practical command-line and GUI apps that solve everyday problems, and I document every step with precision.

 ## 💡 About Me
   •	🌟 Passionate about automation, APIs, and web scraping